 public bool DoWork()

-T workItem;
+{T workItem;

 lock (this)

-workItem = _source.Current;
+if (_source.MoveNext())workItem = _source.Current;

-return false;
+elsereturn false;

 _action(workItem);